adamr7777/weatherApp-production/to_do.md

 #for all api calls add catch
 #change all data from lists to objects
 #revrite the loop that appends fiveDaysForecastArray (in getWeatherForecastData() in utils.js) ??
-#ask chat gpt to write some more fortune cookies and and then update the array
+#ask chat gpt to write some more fortune cookies and and then update the array <!--completed-->

 tickets: